jactor-rises/jactor-modules/run-docker/README.md

 # jactor-persistence/run-docker

-This action will run the image tag given using the github actor and github token in the workflow where it is used.
+This action will run the image tag configured using the github actor and github token in the workflow where it is used.

 This action is build with ncc (npm) and will be executed with a shell script and is rebuild in a separate workflow on feature branches.
 The only files intended to be changed by other than this workflow is `action.yaml`, `index.js`, `package.json`, and/or `run.sh`.

+A name of the docker image as an environment variable must be present when the action runs in the workflow.
+The expected variable name is IMAGE.